-Dr Seear and Professor Fraser’s attendance at the Commission coincided with the Commonwealth government’s announcement of a proposed redress scheme for victims of institutional child sexual abuse, in response to recommendations from the Royal Commission into institutional handling of child sexual abuse.
+Dr Seear and Professor Fraser’s attendance at the Commission coincided with the Commonwealth government’s announcement of a proposed redress scheme for victims of institutional child sexual abuse, in response to recommendations from the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Worryingly, the proposed Commonwealth scheme also seeks to exclude certain kinds of victims from redress, including those with a history of drug offences.
 Dr Seear and Professor Fraser’s views on the proposed scheme can be found in The Conversation.

 Dr Seear and Professor Fraser thank the Commission for the opportunity to take part in the review and look forward to the release of the report and recommendations in July 2018.
 Dr Seear gratefully acknowledges Curtin University’s funding support for some of the initial research on which the submission was based, and the Australian Research Council’s DECRA scheme, which supports her ongoing research in this area.